-Anu Bradford is a professor at Columbia Law School and a leading authority on the European Union and global economic regulation.
+Anu Bradford is a professor at Columbia Law School and a leading authority on the European Union, digital economy, and global economic regulation.

-Bradford’s recent book “The Brussels Effect: How the European Union Rules the World,” was published in earlier this year by Oxford University Press.
-The book has been reviewed in Financial Times and in Foreign Affairs, with Andrew Moravcsik of Princeton University writing in the Foreign Affairs that The Brussels Effect “may well be the single most important book on Europe's global influence to appear in a decade.”
-The book has shaped public discourse on the EU’s role in the world and garnered extensive media attention, with the Wall Street Journal publishing an essay based on the book, Foreign Affairs publishing an excerpt of the book and the Economist dedicating its Charlemagne column for the book.
+Bradford’s book “The Brussels Effect: How the European Union Rules the World,” was published in 2020 by Oxford University Press.
+It was named one of the best books of 2020 by Foreign Affairs, with Andrew Moravcsik of Princeton University writing that The Brussels Effect “may well be the single most important book on Europe’s global influence to appear in a decade.”
+The book has shaped public discourse on the EU’s role in the world and garnered extensive media attention, with the Financial Times reviewing the book, Wall Street Journal publishing an essay based on the book, and the Economist dedicating its Charlemagne column for the book.